-This document is here to guide you in helping translate pacman messages, libalpm messages, and the manpages for the entire pacman package.
+This document is here to guide you in helping translate pacman messages, libalpm messages, and the manual pages for the entire pacman package.

-A quick note- the gettext website is a very useful guide to read before embarking on translation work, as it describes many of the commands in more detail than I will here: http://www.gnu.org/software/gettext/manual/html_node/gettext.html
+Note This may be old information due to our switch to Transifex, but the gettext website is a very useful guide to read before embarking on translation work, as it describes many of the commands in more detail than I will here: https://www.gnu.org/software/gettext/manual/html_node/gettext.html.

 Translating Messages